brunerd/shui/README.md

 -t "Title text"		button/list/text: window title (can be hardcoded)

--v			all: output global variables with value
--V			all: output global variables with value plus Applescrtipt and raw returned "osascript" value
+-v			all: output results in format suitable for initializing shell variables -V			all: output results in format suitable for initializing shell variables plus Applescrtipt and raw returned "osascript" value

 -X			alert/button: kill any "System Events" based windows (-a specified), useful for non-Blocking without give up